In short: Scenario Planning is a systematic designation of potential futures to enable long term strategic planning.

 Everything normative about this method

 - The aforementioned distinct ways of planning for the future differ from each other not only in the process, but also on a normative dimension.
 The world how it should be-way of thinking in a Visioning approach is highly normative.
-In forecasting*, it is assumed that the world does not change much, which is often the case, but also often not.
+In forecasting, it is assumed that the world does not change much, which is often the case, but also often not.
 Scenario Planning, by comparison, assumes that the world could be changing and takes the possible changes and their consequences into consideration.
-It is a matter of how a company, a person or a scientists views the world that decides upon the approach that is taken to think about the future (see (1)).
-In a highly complex and dynamic world such as ours today, it may be advisable to consider the possibility of changing circumstances.
-As Wack (1985, p.73) puts it: "The future is no longer stable; it has become a moving target.
+It is a matter of how a company, a person or a scientist views the world that decides the approach that is taken to think about the future (see (1)).
+In a highly complex and dynamic world such as ours today, however, it may be advisable to consider the possibility of changing circumstances.
+As Wack (1985, p.73) already stated in the 1980s: "The future is no longer stable; it has become a moving target.
 No single "right" projection can be deduced from past behavior."

 - As Wack (1985) highlights, developing good scenarios is not sufficient to foster action in decision-makers.
 Scenarios should also be able to "(...) change the decision-makers' assumptions about how the world works and compel them to reorganize their mental model of reality."
 (Wack 1985, p.74).
 Scenario Planning must be accompanied by a transformational mindset shift in the respective organization (i.e. state, company, community).
 This may be hard, because it challenges fond concepts of how the world works.
 Therefore, "[s]cenario planning requires intellectual courage to reveal evidence that does not fit our current conceptual maps, especially when it threatens our very existence. (...)
 But (...) opportunities can be perceived only when you actively look for them. (...)
 In addition to perceiving richer options, however, we must also have the courage and vision to act on them."
 (Schoemaker 1995, p.39)